AniolMG/mini-ml-pipeline/readme.md

 - Containerize the FastAPI app using Docker.
 - AWS S3 as a remote storage service for serving the model.

+Note that:
+- The repository also includes .yaml files in the [workflows](.github/workflows/) folder to automate the deployment process when pushing new code to the repository (CI/CD).
+If you want to reuse it to push Docker images, you will have to change some of the paths that point to my account.

 ---

 Install all dependencies in requirements.txt with ``pip install -r requirements.txt`` beforehand if you want.